blockchaintp/daml-on-sawtooth/AUTH.md

 ## Sawtooth key based

+**IMPORTANT:** This is still under development please avoid using this for now.

 With the authentication service in place, you will need to get appropriate (also known as `sawtooth`-based) token inject it into your your client such as `daml navigator`.

 When you run `daml-on-sawtooth`, run the following command to extract a token: